sdabhi23/ibm-quantum-challenge-may-2020/README.md

 ## Where is the conversation happening?

 There is a channel (`#ibm-quantum-challenge`) dedicated to the Challenge in [Qiskit Slack](http://qisk.it/slack).
 Join the conversation!

-## Feedback about the challenge

-If you participated in the IBM Quantum Challenge and would like to give us feedback, please fill out this 2-minute survey: https://qiskit.typeform.com/to/qgdGVl